Cell biology and evolution

 Toxoplasma gondii is an important cause for abortions in sheep and a zoonotic pathogen which chronically infects one third of the human population.
 Toxoplasma biology and host-parasite interaction in intermediate hosts has been studied extensively for more than two decades.
 Conversely, the complex sexual cycle is strictly confined to cat enterocytes and has remained inaccessible to all but the most cursory investigations in experimentally infected animals.
 We have generated the first comprehensive gene expression database with the aim to unlock the molecular basis for sexual development of the parasite at different stages during experimental infections in cats.
 With this novel knowledge base we now initiate a concerted effort to make Toxoplasma enteroepithelial development accessible to investigation in vitro.
 Similar studies are currently under way with Eimeria tenella, Babesia canis, and Besnoitia besnoitii.

-The Laboratory for Molecular Parasitology is at the Vetsuisse Faculty of the University of Zürich and affiliated with the Life Sciences Zürich Graduate School.
+The Laboratory for Molecular Parasitology is at the Institute of Parasitology based at the Vetsuisse Faculty of the University of Zürich and is affiliated with the Life Sciences Zürich Graduate School.

 Three dimensional surface model of the giardial endoplasmic reticulum (green) and Golgi-like compartments containing cyst wall protein (red) in a trophozoite that undergoes encystation.
 The model was calculated from 42 optical sections made with a confocal laser scanning microscope.